This page contains affiliate links. Please read our disclosure for more info.

 Staying in a resort is much more expensive.
 Our visit to Reethi Beach Resort was partially sponsored, but in my Maldives budget post, I calculated that if we had paid for everything ourselves, we would have spent $300 each a day for our six-day stay.
 At $256 a night, Reethi Beach actually has the cheapest overwater bungalows I found, but as it’s more remote, the seaplane trip adds substantially to the costs.

-To track our expenses on our travels, we always use our iPhone app, Trail Wallet.
-This is especially worth doing in the Maldives so that you don’t run out of cash on a remote island.
+Tracking your expenses is especially worth doing in the Maldives so that you don’t run out of cash on a remote island.

 The language of the Maldives is Dhivehi, but English is widely spoken.